 lifts and bobs, ascends.

-The spindly yellow legs
+The spindly legs

 angle and dangle down.